Analysis of the hidden-charm-hidden-strange tetraquark mass spectrum via the QCD sum rules: Numerical results and discussions

-as we only study the 1S contributions.
-The pole dominance and convergence of the operator product expansion are two basic criteria, we should satisfy them to obtain reliable QCD sum rules.
+because we merely intend to analyze the 1S tetraquark contributions.
+The pole dominance and convergence of the operator product expansion are two elementary requirements, we should fulfill those constraints strictly to get robust QCD sum rules.